Alex: (Looking out of front window)

 Mavis: (Washing up in kitchen)

 He needs more to do, not just to sit in his armchair watching Peers Morgan on television.
 They’d get on well together those two – opinionated pair.
-I catch him sometimes lookin’ out of window, watchin’ them walkin’ past.
+I catch him sometimes lookin’ out the window, watchin’ them walkin’ past.
 I saw ‘im wave a ‘er from number thirty yesterday – he thought I hadn’t noticed.
 Right mess she looked too, in a shocking pink track suit.
 How old does she think she is?

 I noticed ‘er next door had cut ‘er ‘air and put a colour on.
 Never mind, it’s not ‘er fault if that’s the only colour she could get.
 Our Milly says they show these You Tube videos on how to cut ‘air – I’ll have to tell ‘er.
 I offered to have a go at cuttin’ Alex’s ‘air but he won’t let me.
 I think he’s relivin’ his youth again – he’s stopped shavin’ too, designer stubble he calls it – bloody mess if you ask me.